HemantSolanki15/Docs/aspnetcore/fundamentals/dependency-injection/advanced-dependency-injection.md

 }
 ```

 This enricher is intended to process messages with an `EventType` of "FailedLogin".
 It will do this by enriching the message with the city of the user using the `IpAddress` from the message.
 The `CanEnrich` method inspects the incoming message and assesses if it meets the criteria for enrichment.
-In this case if the `EventType` is "FailedLogin" and there is an IpAddress present, it returns true.
+In this case, if the `EventType` is "FailedLogin" and there is an IpAddress present, it returns true.
 Th `Enrich` method performs the actual enrichment using a service to get the city using the `IpAddress` from the message.

 An example of another enricher: